mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/directory-structure.md

 ## Custom Code Structure

-We're using //<mysite>// as an example - arbitrary directory-names are allowed, as long as they don't collide with existing modules or the directories listes in "Core Structure".
+We're using *<mysite>* as an example - arbitrary directory-names are allowed, as long as they don't collide with existing modules or the directories listes in "Core Structure".

  | Directory           | Description                                                         |
  | ---------           | -----------                                                         |